FUTURE TO THE BACK?

 (Smoother and providing more torque over a wider speed range than the V-6, GM now puts it in rear-drive truck/SUV vehicles that can accept its length compared to the V-6.

-(And now are using a 5-cylinder in-line engine in smaller trucks, as well as the 4-cylinder in-line engine which would not be smoother unless money is spent on balance shafts as Japanese makers often did.)
+(And now are using a 5-cylinder in-line engine in smaller trucks, just like some VWs, as well as the 4-cylinder in-line engine which would not be smoother unless money is spent on balance shafts as Japanese makers often did.)

 (Mercedes hung onto the straight 6 in sedans longer than most car makers.)